Railroads: The Ties That Bind

 As gas prices have dropped the past year, many investors likely theorized trucking firms would get a boost.
 After all, if these transportation companies and their drivers were spending less at the pump, their bottom lines should benefit.

 That thinking, though, misses the broader investing picture, particularly when it comes to railroads.
 Rails such as Union Pacific (UNP), CSX (CSX), and Norfolk Southern (NSC) enjoy an average fourfold cost advantage over most modes of transportation, regardless of the price of a barrel of oil.

-Rob Wherry does not own shares in any of the securities mentioned above.
+Rob Wherry does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.